CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 For a detailed explanation for how TLS works with the PostgreSQL Operator, please see the [TLS tutorial]({{< relref "tutorial/tls.md" >}}).

+TLS can be added to an existing cluster, also long as there are values for `tls.caSecret` and `tls.tlsSecret`.

 #### Step 1: Create TLS Secrets

 There are two Secrets that need to be created: